Selsion/DSPMods/DSPOptimizations/README.md

 - v1.1.12
 	- updated station multithreading for compatibility with v0.9.27 of DSP
 	- optimized the dismantling of dense spheres
-- v1.1.11
-	- further optimized dyson node logic, where buffer updates won't be run for invisible swarms
-	- updated factory reset command to work with latest DSP update

 Older version changes may be found [here](https://github.com/Selsion/DSPMods/blob/main/DSPOptimizations/changelog.txt).